What is Performance Testing?

 - Dotcom Monitor: This is a powerful cloud based software that uses real browsers to test the load of your applications.

 - Appvance: Offers AI driven unified test automation platform that offer faster, greater and best performance testing.

 - NeoLoad: This is a load and stress testing tool that tests the performance of the web and mobile applications before they go into production.

 - AppLoader: A cost effective, high performance load and performance testing tool that offers exceptional software quality assurance.

 Our next blog highlights the complete list of top 10 performance testing tools.

 Performance testing is an amalgamation of numerous testing activities, which work together to verify the speed, reliability, stability, performance, and other important aspects of the software.
-This type of testing enables the team to test the software under expected as well as unexpected workload and user load, which further guarantees its quality, compatibility, and functionality.
+This type of tests test the software under expected as well as unexpected workload and user load, which ensures that the application performing the tasks is capable of delivering exceptional quality, compatibility, and functionality.